-In [17] it has been shown that requiring the matches to be non-consecutive increases the chance of finding similarities and they introduced spaced seeds.
-They are a modification to the standard k-mer where some positions on the k-mer are set to be "don't care" or wildcard to catch the spaced matches between sequences.
-In spaced seeds, the matches are distributed so as to maximize the sensitivity, that is the probability to find a local similarity.
+In Ma et al. (2002) it has been shown that requiring the matches to be nonconsecutive increases the chance of finding similarities and they introduced spaced seeds.
+They are a modification to the standard k-mer where some positions on the k-mer are set to be or wildcard to catch the spaced matches between sequences.
+In spaced seeds, the matches are distributed so as to maximize the sensitivity, that is, the probability to find a local similarity.

-Spaced seeds are widely used for approximate sequence matching in bioinformatics and they have been increasingly applied to improve the sensitivity and specificity of homology search algorithms [15,19].
-Spaced seeds are now routinely used, instead of k-mers, in many problems involving sequence comparison like: multiple sequence alignment [5], protein classification [20], read mapping [22], phylogeny reconstruction [16], metagenome reads clustering and classification [2,8,21].
+Spaced seeds are widely used for approximate sequence matching in bioinformatics and they have been increasingly applied to improve the sensitivity and specificity of homology search algorithms (Kucherov et al., 2006; Noé and Martin, 2014).
+Spaced seeds are now routinely used, instead of k-mers, in many problems involving sequence comparison such as multiple sequence alignment (Darling et al., 2006), protein classification (Onodera and Shibuya, 2013), read mapping (Rumble et al., 2009), phylogeny reconstruction (Leimeister et al., 2014), and metagenome reads clustering and classification (Binda et al., 2015; Ounit and Lonardi, 2016; Girotto et al., 2017c).

 In all these applications, the use of spaced seeds, as opposed to k-mers, has been reported to improve the performance in terms of sensitivity and specificity.
 However, the major drawback is that the computational cost increases.
-For example, when k-mers are replaced by spaced seeds, the metagenomic classification of reads of Clark-S [21] increases the quality of classification, but it also produces a slowdown of 17x with respect to the non-seed version.
-A similar reduction in time performance when using spaced seeds is reported also in other applications [2,20,22].
+For example, when k-mers are replaced by spaced seeds, the metagenomic classification of reads of Clark-S (Ounit and Lonardi, 2016) not only increases the quality of classification, but it also produces a slowdown of $17 \times$ with respect to the nonseed version.
+A similar reduction in time performance when using spaced seeds is reported also in other applications (Rumble et al., 2009; Onodera and Shibuya, 2013; Binda et al., 2015).

 The main reason is that k-mers can be efficiently hashed.
 In fact, the hashing of a k-mer can be easily computed from the hashing of its predecessor, since they share k-1 symbols.
 For this reason, indexing all consecutive k-mers in a string can be a very efficient process.
-However, when using spaced seeds these observations do not longer hold.
+However, when using spaced seeds these observations do no longer hold.
 Therefore, improving the performance of spaced seed hashing algorithms would have a great impact on a wide range of bioinformatics applications.
-The first attempt to address this question was in the Thesis of R. Harris [13], but hard coding was used to speed-up a non linear packing.
-Recently, we develop an algorithm based on the indexing of small blocks of runs of matching positions that can be combined to obtain the hashing of spaced-seeds [9].
-In [6,10] we proposed a more promising direction, based on spaced seed self-correlation, in order to reuse part of the hashes already computed.
+The first attempt to address this question was in the Thesis of Harris (2007), but hard coding was used to speed up a nonlinear packing.
+Recently, we develop an algorithm based on the indexing of small blocks of runs of matching positions that can be combined to obtain the hashing of spaced seeds (Girotto et al., 2018a).
+In Girotto et al. (2017a, 2018b) we proposed a more promising direction, based on spaced seed self-correlation, to reuse part of the hashes already computed.
 We showed how the hash at position i can be computed based on one best previous hash.
-Despite the improvement in terms of speedup, the number of symbols that need to be encoded in order to complete the hash could still be high.
-In this paper we solved this problem through: 1) a better way to use previous hashes, maximizing re-use; 2) an iterative algorithm that combines multiple previous hashes.
-In fact, our algorithm arranges multiple previous hashes in order to recover all k-1 symbols of a spaced seed, so that we only need to encode the new symbol, like with k-mer hashing.
+Despite the improvement in terms of speedup, the number of symbols that need to be encoded to complete the hash could still be high.
+In this article we solved this problem through: (1) a better way to use previous hashes, maximizing reuse; (2) an iterative algorithm that combines multiple previous hashes.
+In fact, our algorithm arranges multiple previous hashes to recover all k-1 symbols of a spaced seed, so that we only need to encode the new symbol, like with k-mer hashing.